Climate Change Terms and Definitions

-Trace gases make up only 1% of the atmosphere.
-Most of the atmosphere is made up of nitrogen (78% by volume) and oxygen (21% by volume).
+Trace gases make up only one percent of the atmosphere.
+Most of the atmosphere is made up of nitrogen (78 percent by volume) and oxygen (21 percent by volume).

-Transpiration is the evaporation of water into the atmosphere from the leaves and stems of plants and accounts for approximately 90% of all evaporating water.
+Transpiration is the evaporation of water into the atmosphere from the leaves and stems of plants.
+It accounts for approximately 90 percent of all evaporating water.

 Transportation Control Measures

-Transportation Control Measures describe travel demand management measures to help reduce emissions or concentrations of air pollutants from transportation sources.
+Transportation Control Measures describe travel demand management measures to help reduce air pollutants from transportation sources.

 Volatile organic compounds